13carpileup/lionel3/README.md

 # Lionel3
 Heavy WIP.
 Made using Deno and its framework Fresh.
 Hosted with Deno Deploy.
-Check this out at (add url here)
+Check this out at https://lionel3.deno.dev/

 ### Contributors
 - [13carpileup](https://github.com/13carpileup)